 - Your credit card or debit card must be supported.
 Samsung Pay is currently only available on personal and corporate cards issued directly by American Express, or on consumer credit cards issued by Citi.
 Check out our comparison guide for a full list of supported cards.

 You can use Samsung Pay to make contactless purchases in stores where American Express issued cards and Citi Mastercard and Visa cards are accepted.
 To make a payment, swipe up on your phone and hold it close to the contactless reader.
-Note that some stores, such as McDonald’s, and merchants using Commonwealth Bank's Albert POS terminal system do not currently accept American Express NFC payments through Samsung Pay.
+Note that some stores may not accept American Express NFC payments through Samsung Pay.

 Other contactless mobile payment services in Australia

 A number of financial institutions in Australia have also released their own mobile contactless payment options.
 These services are available for customers with compatible smartphones that have NFC capabilities, and include: